 Different Languages: Problems can occur when different languages are spoken.
 Even talking the same language can sometimes lead to misunderstandings as some words have different meanings when you use them in different ways, or in different countries or cultures.
-Also, if you are in a mixed group of people, talking in a common language so everyone can understand is polite rather than talking in your own language only.
+Also, if you are in a mixed group of people, it is polite to talk with each other in a common language so everyone can understand, rather than talking in your own language only.

-Nonverbal communication: The way we dress, the way we express ourselves through our body language, eye contact and gestures are also ways we communicate.
+Non-verbal communication: The way we dress, the way we express ourselves through our body language, eye contact and gestures are also ways we communicate.
 A simple gesture like nodding the head means YES in certain cultures and NO in others.
 If you're not sure, check that you have received the right message.